Cleo1115/NFTbrowser/README.md

 <img width="1368" alt="Pasted Graphic 78" src="https://github.com/user-attachments/assets/f2d1c3a5-f884-4555-8719-15ff00846754">
 *An interactive chart showing the price trends of an NFT over time.
 It helps users analyze market behavior and price changes.*

-## Technology Stack and Skills

-- **Frontend Development**: Using **React** and **JavaScript** for dynamic client-side functionalities, including state management with hooks and lifecycle optimization for responsive web applications.

-- **UI Design**: Utilizing **Ant Design** to provide a clean, intuitive user interface, enhancing the user experience with well-structured UI components such as tables, forms, and modals.

-- **Data Visualization**: Employing **Recharts** for interactive charting, enabling sophisticated data visualizations that convey complex information about NFT market trends and pricing analytics effectively.

-- **API Integration**: Leveraging the **Moralis API** to fetch and handle real-time NFT data like prices, ownership details, and metadata, ensuring robust data integration and processing.

-- **Performance Optimization**: Implementing advanced performance optimization techniques including lazy loading and memoization, aimed at improving frontend performance and ensuring the application scales well with large datasets.